PulseStrategy369/PulseStrategy/README.md

  incentive to arbitrage could keep DEX prices in tight ranges since its value is tied to its redemption values, and liquidity providers could face lower impermanent loss.

-- **Arbitrage creates fees for LPs:** incentive to arbitrage could increase trading volume allowing lps to yield more dex lp fees.
+- **Arbitrage creates fees for LPs:** incentive to arbitrage could increase trading volume allowing lps to yield more dex fees.

 ---